Application forms for TAIEX assistance

 TAIEX assistance is mainly demand driven.
 It is given in response to requests sent by officials working for the administrations of Beneficiary Countries.
 The applications for assistance are available online here on the TAIEX website.
 If you wish to apply, please fill in the appropriate form whether it be to receive targeted for expertise, to apply for a study visit or to propose the organisation of a larger workshop.

 The Beneficiary Partners and Countries are all those which come under the TAIEX mandate.
-These include the Candidate Countries, the countries of the Western Balkans including Kosovo*, the Turkish Cypriot community, and the countries of the European Neighbourhood Policy and Russia".
+These include the Candidate Countries, the countries of the Western Balkans including Kosovo*, the Turkish Cypriot community, and the countries of the European Neighbourhood Policy".

 TAIEX National Contact Points

 For each TAIEX beneficiary partner, the Institution Building unit has nominated a Country Contact Point (CCP): a person who can be contacted by all representatives of beneficiary administrations, available to clarify procedures and assist with any issues related to the organisation of events.